 - Agreement Scale: Strongly Agree to Strongly Disagree

 - Rating Scale: Very Good to Very Poor

-These sample questions will help you to distinguish the current satisfaction level of your employees.
+These effective sample employee engagement survey questions will help you to distinguish the current employee satisfaction level.
 You’ll notice the questions cover several of the key engagement themes mentioned above.